zzhangjii/learning-library/workshops/goldengate/LabGuide300.md

     ![](images/300/i10.png)

 - Browse the following tables in SQLDeveloper to compare AMER and DW tables to see that the following transformations occurred.  **NO DETAILED SCREEN SHOTS**.
+Note the parameter file `repdw` in the `dirprm` directory implements the transformations you see in the database tables.
 - **CUSTOMERS:** `CUSTOMERS_FIRSTNAME` and `CUSTOMERS_LASTNAME` concatenated into `CUSTOMERS_NAME` column.
 - **CUSTOMERS:** mail address stripped out and only domain mapped into `CUSTOMER_EMAIL_DOMAIN` column.
 - **ORDERS:** split into `CREDIT_ORDERS` and `NON_CREDIT_ORDERS` tables based on content of  `PAYMENT_METHOD` column.